rootwork/rootwork.org/hugo/content/blog/2009-01-20/index.md

   - community
   - Drupal
   - WordPress
-keywords: # For SEO.
-Generally a combination of categories and tags.
-  - open source
-  - F/LOSS
-  - nonprofit technology
-  - nptech
-  - community
-  - communities
-  - Drupal
+keywords: # Extra keywords in addition to the above, for SEO.
-  - WordPress
+  -

 # Archive taxonomy terms (auto-generated)
 year: '2009'